Jainam-P/AAMSFR/README.md

-# AutoAttendance-FaceRec-
-Automated attendance using face recognition
+# Automated Attendance Management Sysytem using Face Recognition (AAMSFR)

 Instructions to Run the Software: